Firstly, it is important to note the number of people who do not receive treatment in the first place for their addiction or alcoholism.

 Drug and alcohol counseling is another long-term option to keep you accountable.
 You can either meet with a certified drug and alcohol counselor or a therapist who specializes in addiction for an hour or two per week.
 Drug and alcohol counseling takes place on an individual basis and is more focused on you and your personal life experiences.
 Some drug and alcohol counselors like to work through your childhood while others prefer to focus on present experiences.

-Each of the Anonymous programs is based off of Alcoholics Anonymous and focused around the 12 Steps.
+Each of the Anonymous programs is built around the 12-steps.
 The 12 Steps are a path to a spiritual experience and a connection with a higher power.
-In 12 step programs you not only work on yourself but you get to work with other alcoholics and addicts to share what was freely given to you.
+In 12 step programs, you not only work on yourself but you get to work with other alcoholics and addicts to share what was freely given to you.

-Regardless of the direction you decide to go in order to ensure you do not add to relapse rates and that your treatment for drug dependence is effective, find a way to continue to treat your disease.
+Regardless of the form your treatment takes, it is crucial that you find a way to continue to treat your disease.
 Do not sit back idly and expect cravings to go away or think that you will one day be cured.
 Maintain an active effort to stay sober on a daily basis in order to give yourself the best chance at recovery possible.